khofstadter/enhancingaudiodescription.com/_posts/2023-01-04-mysight-york-workshop-day-2.md

 Lydia: All of it really, but we enjoyed listening to the podcasts.
 They were interesting, about how the different, like the sounds and different stories, and that there's a wide range of different people talking.
 So it was really interesting listening to that.

-York student helper: Was it [the workshop] what you expected?
+Meg (York student): Was it [the workshop] what you expected?

 Jade: Hmmm...
 It wasn't really what, what I expected.
 I didn't really know what to expect, really.

 Lydia: I was the same.
 I didn't really know what to actually expect.

-York student helper: But, you have had, ... have you had a good time?
+Meg (York student): But, you have had, ... have you had a good time?

 Lydia: Yeah, it's been really good.

 Jade: Yeah.

-York student helper: What do you think of the space, like the building?
+Meg (York student): What do you think of the space, like the building?

 Jade: It was quite a good space.

 Lydia: It was yeah, it was a good space.
 And, it was a good venue to have it in really.
 Because, especially when it's ... when you're like recording things, being in a theatre, made it being in a .. it was really good, because it was like being in a professional, professional environment really.

-York student helper: And what's one thing you'd learnt today?
+Meg (York student): And what's one thing you'd learnt today?

 Lydia: How to use a recording device.